-Module M24 - M30 - NOT OFFERED IN WS 2023/24 - Semester 6 or 7 Duration of module 1 semester Type of module Elective How frequently is the module offered?
-Each semester Admission requirements None Level Major Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
-Module coordinator/ Prof. Dr. Hermann Lassleben responsible Office: 17-123, Tel.: 07121 271 6019 professor hermann.lassleben@reutlingen-university.de Name(s) of lecturer(s); For contact details, see ESB website.
-Prof. Dr. Hermann Lassleben Language of instruction English Credits (ECTS) 5 Total workload 150 hours (60 hours lecture time, 90 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment The grade is based on a team paper (individual contributions) on the research project participants conduct throughout the semester Weighting of grade within overall programme 5/157
+Module M24 - M30

+Semester 6 or 7

+Duration of module 1 semester

+Type of module Elective

+How frequently is the module offered?
+Each semester

+Admission requirements None

+Level Major

+Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.

+Module coordinator/ responsible professor Prof. Dr. Hermann Lassleben

+Office: 17-123, Tel.: 07121 271 6019

+hermann.lassleben@reutlingen-university.de

+Name(s) of lec- Prof. Dr. Hermann Lassleben

+turer(s); For contact details,

+see ESB website.

+Language of instruc- English

+Credits (ECTS) 5

+Total workload 150 hours (40 hours lecture time, 110 hours independent study)

+Contact hours per week (SWS) 4 hours

+Examination/ type of assessment The grade is based on a team paper (individual contributions) on the research project participants conduct throughout the semester.

+Weighting of grade within overall programme 5/157

+Learning outcomes

-Learning outcomes Upon successful completion, students will have developed the following competencies: Professional competencies: in-depth knowledge in a defined subject area of HRM, acquaintance with relevant theoretical backgrounds, in-depth familiarity with chal- lenges, issues, concepts, and solutions as well as limitations in the sub- ject area.
-Methodological competencies: competence to conduct empirical research projects independently, ability to investigate HRM concepts from different angles, critically assess their relevance and use, chances and risks, possibilities and limitations, prerequisites and consequences, putting them in context, building an own critical stance, and drawing profit for daily work out of them.
-Social competencies: perform effectively as a team member, encourage and utilize others' contributions, build teams.
-Personal competencies: increase personal and work effectiveness, exercise self-reflection, improve self-awareness and self-management, become aware of diversity in people and concepts, reflect on practice to improve work skills continuously.
-Course-specific contributions to AoL competency goals (CG 1-6) CG1: Reading assignments & discussions (in-class) of textbook chapters (Business Research Methods) and scientific papers (diverse topics) grows self-assurance in communicating "technically" in English.
+Upon successful completion, students will have developed the following competencies:

+in-depth knowledge in a defined subject area of HRM, acquaintance with relevant theoretical backgrounds, in-depth familiarity with challenges, issues, concepts, and solutions as well as limitations in the subject area.

+competence to conduct empirical research projects independently, ability to investigate HRM concepts from different angles, critically assess their relevance and use, chances and risks, possibilities and limitations, prerequisites and consequences, putting them in context, building an own critical stance, and drawing profit for daily work out of them.

+perform effectively as a team member, encourage and utilize others' contributions, build teams.

+increase personal and work effectiveness, exercise self-reflection, improve self-awareness and self-management, become aware of diversity in people and concepts, reflect on practice to improve work skills continuously.

+CG1: Reading assignments & discussions (in-class) of textbook chapters (Business Research Methods) and scientific papers (diverse topics) grows self-assurance in communicating "technically" in English.
 Students design and conduct an empirical study throughout the semester and write a paper for examination (all in English).

 CG2: Students work together in multicultural/multinational teams on their research project and paper.
 Many projects' topics entail intercultural comparison as a content aspect.

 CG4: Recommendations respectively transfer to practice is a standard topic of every paper discussion.
 Implications for practice must be included and are evaluated in each term paper.

 CG5: In their research projects, students use SPSS/AMOS, or NVivo/MAXQDA to analyze quantitative or qualitative data they have collected.
 All papers discussed entail statistical or content analyses of empirical data, new forms of digital data analyses like topic modelling or text analysis are introduced.

-Content/ indicative syllabus The seminar is conducted in the form of a project seminar.
+Content/ indicative syllabus

+The seminar is conducted in the form of a project seminar.

 It is built on a "three columns" didactical model: (1) Learn, (2) Reflect, (3) Apply.

 Participants learn (read, recapitulate and discuss) the basic principles of business research (1).

 They reflect (read, recapitulate and discuss) recent research in the area of HRM.
 Doing so, they deepen their understanding of applied business (HRM) research and become familiar with various up-to-date HRM topics and research results (2).
-1 pertise in the content area of their research (3).

 Finally, participants apply their knowledge and conduct own research projects in teams during the semester.
-Doing so, they, in addition, develop ex-
+Doing so, they, in addition, develop expertise in the content area of their research (3).